Lesslie Newbigin

 James Edward Lesslie Newbigin (8 December 1909 - 30 January 1998) was a British theologian, missiologist, missionary and author.
-Though originally ordained within the Church of Scotland, Newbigin spent much of his career serving as a missionary in India and became affiliated with the Church of South India and the United Reformed Church, becoming one of the Church of South India's first bishops.
+Though originally ordained within the Church of Scotland, Newbigin spent much of his career serving as a Presbyterian missionary in India and became affiliated with the Church of South India and the United Reformed Church, becoming one of the Church of South India's first bishops.
 A prolific author who wrote on a wide range of theological topics, Newbigin is best known for his contributions to missiology and ecclesiology.
 He is also known for his involvement in both the dialogue regarding ecumenism and the Gospel and Our Culture movement.
 Many scholars also believe his work laid the foundations for the contemporary missional church movement, and it is said his stature and range is comparable to the "Fathers of the Church".

 Biography

 Early life and education

 Newbigin was born in 1909 in Newcastle upon Tyne, England.
 He was educated at Leighton Park School, the Quaker boarding school in Reading, Berkshire.
 He went to Queens' College, Cambridge in 1928, during which time he converted to Christianity.
 Having graduated, he moved to Glasgow to work with the Student Christian Movement (SCM) in 1931.
 He returned to Cambridge in 1933 to train for the ministry at Westminster College, and in July 1936 he was ordained by the Presbytery of Edinburgh to work as a Church of Scotland missionary at the Madras Mission.

 A month later he married Helen Henderson, and in September 1936 they both set off for India where they had one son and three daughters.
-He also had a sister, Frances, who was a regular worshipper at Jesmond URC (formerly Presbyterian), Newcastle upon Tyne, in the late 1970s and into the 1980s.
+He also had a sister, Frances, who was a regular worshipper at Jesmond URC (formerly Presbyterian), Newcastle upon Tyne.

 Career as Bishop

-In 1947, the fledgling Church of South India, an ecumenical church formed from several Protestant churches, appointed Newbigin as one of their first bishops in the Diocese of Madurai Ramnad – a surprising career path for a Presbyterian minister.
-In 1959 he became the General Secretary of the International Missionary Council and oversaw its integration with the World Council of Churches, of which he became Associate General Secretary.
+In 1947, the fledgling Church of South India, an ecumenical church formed from several Protestant churches, appointed Newbigin as one of their first bishops in the Diocese of Madurai Ramnad - a surprising career path for a Presbyterian minister.
+In 1959 he became the General Secretary of the International Missionary Council for six years.
+He oversaw its integration with the World Council of Churches, of which he became Associate General Secretary.
 He remained in Geneva until 1965, when he returned to India as Bishop of Madras, where he stayed until he retired in 1974.
 He was a pacifist.